-The Corporate Transparency Act (“CTA”) is a new law that comes into effect on January 1, 2024.
+The Corporate Transparency Act (“CTA”) comes into effect on January 1, 2024.
 It is the most sweeping corporate transparency law in decades and will have a major impact on how most businesses in the U.S. operate.
-The stated purpose of the law is to crack down on “shell companies” that are used in illegal operations including terrorism financing, money laundering, tax evasion, and sanctions violations.
-To do this, and for the first time in U.S. history, the CTA will create a federal database of the ultimate, i.e., human, owners of many businesses and other organizations in the U.S. This database will be maintained by the Financial Crimes Enforcement Network (“FinCen”) which is a part of the Department of Treasury.
+The purpose of the law is to crack down on “shell companies” used in illegal operations like terrorism financing, money laundering, tax evasion, and sanctions violations.
+To do this, and for the first time in U.S. history, the CTA will create a federal database of the ultimate owners (termed “beneficial owners”) of many businesses and other organizations in the U.S. This database will be maintained by the Financial Crimes Enforcement Network (“FinCEN”) which is a part of the Department of Treasury.

 Required Reporting Information for Beneficial Owners

 Each entity that is subject to the CTA is deemed a “reporting company.”
 The definition of a reporting company will generally encompass any entity that is formed by making a filing with a Secretary of State’s (or similar organization’s) office.
 Corporations, limited liability companies, limited partnerships, and limited liability partnerships, are all examples of reporting companies.
-Each reporting company will be required to provide FinCen with the following information for the individuals that ultimately either: (i) exercise substantial control over the entity, or (ii) own or control 25% or more of its ownership interests (any of these individuals are termed “beneficial owners” under the CTA):
+Each reporting company the does not qualify for an exemption will be required to provide FinCEN with the following information for the beneficial owners that either: (i) exercise “substantial control” over the entity, or (ii) own or control 25% or more of its ownership interests

 - Full legal name of the individual